bombidoski/LearnToCLoud/README.md

 <!-- GETTING STARTED -->
 ## Getting Started
 * Feel free to go through the diffrent project folders to see the work I have completed.
-Each folder contains a README with detailed explanation of thep roject, along with the code and resources used.
+Each folder contains a README with detailed explanation of the project, along with the code and resources used.

 <!-- CONTACT -->
 ## Contact